bdoghomieg123/cmd-browser-for-reddit/README.md

 - Install Praw(latest version.
 Do this by going into cmd and typing "Pip install praw" (note: you must have Python installed to do this))
 - Create an app in the Reddit settings.
 To do that, follow these steps:
     - Go to https://www.reddit.com/prefs/apps
-    - scroll down until you see "Create another app"
+    - scroll down until you see "Create another app" or if you're not a nerd like me, click the box that says "Are you a developer?
+Create an app..." or sum like that.
+I don't wanna delete my apps to find out.
+You get the point.
     - name it whatever you would like.
     - You will see 3 selection options.
 "Web app," "Installed app," and "Script."
 For this, you will choose "Script."
     - Description: Just type jibberish text in this box.